julian08100/ncv-contactcard/README.md

 # ncv-contactcard

-Here’s a revised README focused on the contact card project for students:

----

-# NCV Student Association Contact Card Generator

 ## Overview

 This project is designed for the NCV Student Association to generate contact cards for all its students.
 The provided Python script processes a CSV file containing student information and creates a standardized contact card that can be easily imported into address books or contact management systems.